The adoption process generally starts with filing of the adoption petition.

 2) The physical, mental and emotional health of all individuals involved to the degree that such affects the welfare of the child, the decisive consideration being the physical, mental and emotional needs of the child:

-Here the physical, mental and emotional development and attachments of the child is considered.
+Here the physical, mental and emotional development and attachments of the child are all considered.
 Bonding and attachment studies, psychological evaluations, and evaluations by therapeutic services provide significant evidence.

 Moreover, the court will consider physical health of all the individuals involved.